Rough Justice in the HTML Newsgroups

 alt.www.webmaster

-I am ready to be corrected but this particular newsgroup seems to have siginificantly less profanity and perhaps a little less rough justice meted out to the unwary.
+This particular newsgroup seemed to have significantly less profanity and perhaps a little less rough justice meted out to the unwary.
 Witness the polite but firm rough justice meted out by Greywvern below.
-Mind you I am still digging through the archives :-)

 - Sep 29 2006, Andy Dingley: "The why do you insult real professional web developers, myself included, by putting up this amateur rubbish and claiming to be a professional web services company yourself?
 Is this the quality of work that you supply to your customers?
 I haven't been even barely rude to you (I'm usually _far_ ruder), but if you're asking me to do what's probably considerable free work on your site, then it's incumbent on you to bring it to a halfway decent starting point first."
 Original Post